gui11aume/starcode/README.md

 ## I. What is starcode?   ##

-Starcode is an exact and fast DNA sequence clustering software.
-Sequence clustering is performed based on a Levenshtein distance metric [1].
+Starcode is a DNA sequence clustering software.
+Sequence clustering is performed by finding all pairs below a Levenshtein distance metric [1].
 Typically, a file containing a set of related DNA sequences is passed as input, jointly with a parameter specifying the desired cluster distance.
 Starcode aligns and computes the distance between all the sequence pairs